gilad12-coder/tree_visualization_app/README.md

 - **↔️ RTL Layout Support**: Native right-to-left layout for Hebrew and other RTL languages
 - **📱 Responsive Design**: Enjoy a seamless experience across desktop and mobile devices
 - **🔄 Real-time Updates**: Make changes to your org structure and see them reflected instantly
-- **📥 Easy Data Import/Export**: Import data from Excel files and export visualizations as images or Excel spreadsheets
+- **📥 Easy Data Import/Export**: Import data from Excel/CSV files or create trees manually, export visualizations as images or Excel spreadsheets
+- **✏️ Visual Tree Editor**: Create and edit organizational trees directly in the interface with drag-and-drop functionality
+- **🔧 Node Management**: Add, edit, delete, and reorganize nodes with an intuitive context menu
 - **📊 Comparative Analysis**: Compare organizational structures across different time periods
 - **🔔 Smart Notifications**: Language-aware toast notifications with RTL-aware positioning
 - **⚙️ Customizable Settings**: Tailor the application to your preferences with configurable settings and keyboard shortcuts